NishchayGuptaNagarro/DSD-TEST/src/component/DropDownButton/DropDownButton.md

 #### Input Props

-1. options: String array of different options that we display.
+1. options:string[]-> String array of different options that we display.
-2. handleClick: function to be called when an option is clicked, we will get selected index argument in this, which we can use to map our action to particular option.
+2. handleClick:(selectedIndex: number) => void -> function to be called when an option is clicked, we will get selected index argument in this, which we can use to map our action to particular option.